How to Come Up With Money Quickly During Emergencies

-Investors Have Several Options to Raising Cash That Aren't Available to Others
+Investors Have Several Options for Raising Cash That Aren't Available to Others

-For those who have been diligent and disciplined, the odds are good that you have built up a respectable brokerage account outside of your retirement accounts such as a 401(k) or Roth IRA.
+If you have been diligent and disciplined, the odds are good that you have built up a respectable brokerage account outside of your retirement accounts.
 If you’ve been at this long enough and have a decent job, it's probable that you’re in the six-figure range; e.g., a 40-year-old that began investing $5,000 per year at 22 after graduating and landing his first job would have just shy of $228,000 assuming an average rate of return.

 Sometimes the fastest and most effective way to generate immediate funds is to take on a second job.
 One close family member of mine found that by working the night shift at a mid-scale restaurant, she was able to generate more than $30,000 per year in tips above and beyond her day job.
 Her skill was connecting with people and she found a second job that leveraged that talent.

-For many people, they argue they don’t have time.
-The Internet has changed all of that.
-The world is now filled with those who make thousands of dollars a year on eBay, working only a few hours a week from their homes.
+Many argue they don’t have time.
+The internet has changed all of that.
 You can freelance from Starbucks.
 Creativity often pays off more than just putting in more hours, so as tired as the phrase may be: Think outside the box.

-3. Raise Cash By Taking Out a 401(k) Loan or Hardship Withdrawal
+3. Take Out a 401(k) Loan or Hardship Withdrawal

-Most of us have some type of rewards based credit card, the most popular being the venerable American Express.
+Most of us have some type of rewards-based credit card, such as the venerable American Express.
 Over the past few years, you might have rung up some pretty hefty reward balances, especially if you pay for things such as gas and groceries on your card.

 Check into your program and consider redeeming your points for gift certificates or merchandise from retailers that can free up cash.
 At the time of this writing, for instance, I have 114,719 points on one of my American Express cards.
-If I needed, this could translate into nearly $1,100 in gift certificates to Wal-Mart or Target to cover household expenses or to Brooks Brothers to buy clothes.
+If I needed, this could translate into nearly $1,100 in gift certificates to Walmart or Target to cover household expenses.
 That’s money that won’t come out of my household budget.

-It may seem cliché.
-It may seem odd.
-But it works.
-Almost every household has excess gold in the form of jewelry and with gold prices soaring for the past few years, there are plenty of businesses that are happy to take that scrap and melt it down, giving you a big fat check in exchange.
+It may sound cliché, but it works.
+Almost every household has excess gold in the form of jewelry.
+With gold prices soaring for the past few years, there are plenty of businesses that are happy to take that scrap and melt it down, giving you a big fat check in exchange.